emmt/OptimPack.jl/README.md

 OptimPack.jl is the Julia interface to OptimPack, a library for solving large scale optimization problems.

+**Warning** Although this package is already usable to solve real (and large!) optimization problems, it is a *work in progress* the function/type/constant names and API are not yet satisfying and subject to change.

 ## Unconstrained Minimization of a Nonlinear Smooth Function